zenml-io/zenml/docs/book/user-guide/component-guide/data-validators/deepchecks.md

 The arguments that the Deepchecks Data Validator methods can take in are the same as those used for [the Deepchecks standard steps](deepchecks.md#the-deepchecks-standard-steps).

-Have a look at [the complete list of methods and parameters available in the `DeepchecksDataValidator` API](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-deepchecks/#zenml.integrations.deepchecks.data\_validators.deepchecks\_data\_validator.DeepchecksDataValidator) in the API docs.
+Have a look at [the complete list of methods and parameters available in the `DeepchecksDataValidator` API](https://sdkdocs.zenml.io/latest/integration\_code\_docs/integrations-deepchecks/#zenml.integrations.deepchecks.data\_validators.deepchecks\_data\_validator.DeepchecksDataValidator) in the SDK docs.

 #### Call Deepchecks directly